 Online Access to Information

-Faculty and Administration use online systems to provide pertinent information to parents and students concerning assignment deadlines, a summary of daily lessons, upcoming events, student financial statements, attendance records, and grades.
+Faculty and Administration use Edsby to provide pertinent information to parents and students concerning assignment deadlines, a summary of daily lessons, upcoming events, student financial statements, attendance records, and grades.

 Returning students all take their tablets home during all holidays until they graduate, so they have their tablets with them 12 months of the year until the end of grade 12.